siderolabs/talos/website/content/v1.9/reference/api.md

 <a name="talos.resource.definitions.network.BridgeSlave"></a>

 ### BridgeSlave
-BridgeSlave contains a bond's master name and slave index.
+BridgeSlave contains the name of the master bridge of a bridged interface

 | Field | Type | Label | Description |